pd-illinois/CS410Googolplex/README.md

 #### Step 1: Data Scrapping & Storage

+**PIP**
+Please use pip install -r requirements.txt while you are in source folder after cloning the repository.

 **Data Preparation:**

 We used SNSCRAPE for capturing the tweets.
 We captured 20000 tweets from 1st July to 8th November (Midterm Election Day in US).